FlorinRoscan/Mini---Calculator/README.md

 # Mini-Calculator
 Mini-Calculator
-This is a simple command-line based calculator program written in Java.
+This is a simple command-line based calculator program written in Java
-Features

 Supports basic arithmetic operations such as addition, subtraction, multiplication, and division Takes input from the user as command-line arguments Handles invalid input and division by zero errors